google/or-tools/ortools/sat/docs/scheduling.md

   print(f'interval = {repr(interval_var)}')

-  # If the size is fixed, a simpler version uses the start expression and the
+  # If the size is fixed, you only need the start expression and the size.
-  # size.
   fixed_size_interval_var = model.new_fixed_size_interval_var(
       start_var, 10, 'fixed_size_interval_var'
   )